alexeystn/droneracing-timer-lua-script/readme.md

 ### Drone Racing Timer Lua script for OpenTX

-This simple Lua script is created for drone pilots who wants to refine their skills in the conditions the most similar to a real race.
+This Lua script plays start and finish sounds for a quad race.

-The script plays start and finish sounds for a quad race.
+It was created for drone pilots who wants to refine their skills in the conditions the most similar to the real competition :-)

 https://www.youtube.com/watch?v=hj8fPDgjJTs